aws-samples/aws-cloudformation-stack-instances/README.md

 ### Quickstart

 You can use the following link to deploy the CloudFormation resource provider directly into your AWS account.
 Ensure you are logged into the AWS Console before following it.
+After following the link, ensure you picked the desired **Region** on the top right within the AWS Console.

 [Quickstart CloudFormation Link](https://console.aws.amazon.com/cloudformation/home?region=eu-west-1#/stacks/new?templateURL=https:%2F%2Fs3.amazonaws.com%2Faws-enterprise-jumpstart%2Faws-cloudformation-stack-instances%2Fcfn-provider-registration.yaml)